avikor/constraint_satisfaction_problems/README.md

     >>> 8 : 9
     >>> 9 : 2

-Alternatively, one could use any of the other algorithms implemented in the package (min-conflicts, simulated annealing,
+Alternatively, one could use any other algorithm implemented in the package (min-conflicts, simulated annealing,
  naive cycle cutset etc. see full list below).

 Other examples which can be found under 'examples' directory: